sameermalikjmi/dynamics-and-matlab-/ReadME.md

-Dynamical Models and implementations in Matlab.
+Dynamical Models and implementations in Matlab.Along with visual aids.